 Enable or disable blob versioning

-To learn how to enable or disable blob versioning, see Enable or disable blob versioning.
+To learn how to enable or disable blob versioning, see Enable and manage blob versioning.

 Disabling blob versioning does not delete existing blobs, versions, or snapshots.
 When you turn off blob versioning, any existing versions remain accessible in your storage account.
 No new versions are subsequently created.